 And I have promised to bring you up out of your affliction in Egypt, into the land of the Canaanites, Hittites, Amorites, Perizzites, Hivites, and Jebusites— a land flowing with milk and honey.’

-You will experience a kind of withdrawal syndrome, similar to the kind when you try to cut yourself off from your smart phone.
+You will experience a kind of withdrawal syndrome, similar to the kind when you try to cut yourself off from your smartphone.
 I feel guilty for almost a year when I see my wife going to work while I get to continue my deep slumber.

 8. Many Fail Self Discipline

 After all said, you gotta ask yourself this.
-Now you have achieved a new kind of freedom, where you are the Star or the Sun (read entrepreneurial journey), are you discipline enough to walk this journey alone?
-You need not punch card, and there ain’t a boss to breathe down your neck no more.
+Now you have achieved a new kind of freedom, where you are the Star or the Sun (read entrepreneurial journey), are you disciplined enough to walk this journey alone?
+You need not to punch card, and there ain’t a boss to breathe down your neck no more.
 Are you a wolf or do you prefer to go back to being a doggie ?!

 I thank God for my His new freedom for me and yet, due to my appreciation for His provision, I have to work when I need to.
-When sales are slow, I must go out to look for new account or to follow up on existing customers.
+When sales are slow, I must go out to look for a new account or to follow up on existing customers.
 Who knows, my absence might have given my competitor a chance to gnaw at my fruits.
 Rest and be diligent in your “farm” at the same time.